 If you are considering leaving us a legacy then the wording below can be used in your Will.
 Please remember, we always recommend that you take professional advice to ensure the legacy meets your personal circumstances.
 Residuary gift – after you have provided for your family and friends you can leave a share of your estate to us.
 Please note you can leave 1% or 100% or anything in between – whatever suits your circumstances, and remember every gift no matter how large or small makes a difference.

-I give a ___% share of the residue of my estate to our North West Air Ambulance Charity to be used for its general charitable purposes and I declare that the receipt of their Treasurer or other proper officer shall be a full and sufficient discharge.
+I give ___% of the residue of my estate to North West Air Ambulance Charity of North Mersey Business Centre, Woodward Road, Knowsley, L33 7UY (Registered Charity No. 1075641) to be used for its general charitable purposes and I declare that the receipt of their Treasurer or other proper officer shall be a full and sufficient discharge to my Executors.

-Cash gift – after you have provided for your loved ones you make chose to leave a fixed amount of money to us – remember whatever suits your circumstances, and remember every gift no matter how large or small makes a difference.
+Cash gift – after you have provided for your loved ones you may chose to leave a fixed amount of money to us – remember every gift, no matter how large or small, will make a lifesaving difference.

-I give free of tax to our North West Air Ambulance Charity (Registered Charity number 1075641) the sum of £[words and figures] to be used for its general charitable purposes and I declare that the receipt of their Treasurer or other proper officer shall be a full and sufficient discharge.
+I give free of tax to North West Air Ambulance Charity of North Mersey Business Centre, Woodward Road, Knowsley, L33 7UY (Registered Charity number 1075641) the sum of £[words and figures] to be used for its general charitable purposes and I declare that the receipt of their Treasurer or other proper officer shall be a full and sufficient discharge to my Executors.

 Changing your Will (A codicil)

 If you already have a Will and want to leave a gift to your North West Air Ambulance Charity, all you have to do this amendment is make a ‘Codicil’.
 We have created a simple template to help you with this, and if you would like to use this codicil it is important to take the advice of your professional adviser to ensure it meets your wishes and does not conflict with your existing Will.
 A cash gift can easily be added in minutes.
-If you would prefer to leave us a percentage legacy (called residuary) it might be better and even as cheap just to contact your professional adviser and express your wishes.
+If you would prefer to leave us a share of your residuary estate please contact your solicitor.

 How will the North West Air Ambulance Charity use my gift?
 When we receive your legacy gift, we promise to use it in the most cost effective manner to ensure we are able to deliver quality lifesaving pre-hospital care where it is need most.